colemanwadsworth/Awesome-Heroes-Wiki/Gods/Thorus.md

 ---

-(Bonus: 18): Doubles your defense dice, freezes all opponents within 4 spaces of you, and grants ice immunity
+(Bonus: 18): Doubles your defense dice, freezes all opponents within 4 spaces of you, and grants immunity to ice magic

 ---